PCMDI/input4MIPs_CVs/docs/dataset-overviews/open-biomass-burning-emissions.md

 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### DRES-CMIP-BB4CMIP7-2-0

+DRES-CMIP-BB4CMIP7-2-1 fixes a bug with NMVOC bulk data for 2023.
+This is the only time slice that is updated.
+As this update does not affect any data before 2021 (inclusive), there is no need to restart simulations or make any other changes.
+The new dataset is of course available if people wish to use it.

 ### DRES-CMIP-BB4CMIP7-1-0

 Differences with CMIP6-1-2: The dataset contains data until December 2022 based on GFED4s Global